webpack/webpack-dev-server/examples/cli/open-target/README.md

 ## What Should Happen

-The script should open `http://localhost:8080/example.html#page1` in your default browser.
+The script should open `http://localhost:8080/example.html#page1` in your default/specified browser.
 You should see the text on the page itself change to read `Success!`.